-Intel's Quantum Leap: Discover the Innovations Reshaping the Future of Technology - YaNoticias
+Intel's Quantum Leap: Discover the Innovations Reshaping the Future of Technology - YANoticias

 – Technical Complexity: The technology requires advanced infrastructure capable of maintaining extremely low temperatures, which might be challenging and costly to establish universally.

-– Current Capabilities: Despite advancements, fully functional, error-free quantum computers are not yet realized, posing ongoing challenges in consistent application.
+– Current Capabilities: Despite advancements, fully functional, error-free quantum computers are not yet realised, posing ongoing challenges in consistent application.

 # How is Intel Enhancing Cybersecurity for the Quantum Era?